boonzy00/bchan/bchan_algorithm.md

 These results use perf stat with CPU pinning and reflect real-world contention.

+v0.2.0 removes the O(P) consumer scan entirely via per-producer generation counters and lazy tail caching; consumer fast-path is now O(1) with a single full scan only on final drain when `active_producers == 0`.

 ## 3. Data Structure Layout

 bchan's core is the `Channel(T)` struct, parameterized by message type `T`.
 All fields are cache-line aligned where necessary to prevent false sharing.